 If you hire a car in Costa Rica, be sure not to break the speeding limit.
 Police are always out looking for people committing driving offenses, and they are taken very seriously here.
 If you do get pulled over, the most important thing is to ignore the police officer who says they can take care of the ticket if you pay them upfront.
 Tickets must be settled at the Bank of Costa Rica, so don’t end up paying twice!

-Another tourist trap you’ll find is the mysterious ‘extra’ item on your bill.
-Sometimes, enterprising cafe/restaurant workers might decide to add something you didn’t order to inflate your bill.
+One main tourist scam you’ll find is the mysterious ‘extra’ item on your bill.
+Sometimes, enterprising cafe/restaurant workers might decide to add something you didn’t order to inflate what you pay.
+Check those receipts carefully.